Hetero

 Heteronormativity is the idea that heterosexuality is the only possible sexuality and that anything that deviates from that standard is therefore an aberration or deviation.
 Heteronormativity is the rule in several cultures, whether it expresses an open repudiation of other forms of sexuality (as in some fundamentalist nations where homosexuality is directly prohibited), or simply expresses a silent preference.

-You may be interested: Exploratory Research
+You may be interested: Innovation

 That is why numerous LGBT+ groups and activists dedicate their greatest efforts to the fight against heteronormativitythat is, to make visible and normalize homosexuality and other forms of sexuality not considered conventional, in order to achieve a more equitable society, in which discrimination based on sexual orientation does not exist.